informarte/yuck/README.md

 Yuck's FlatZinc frontend supports all of FlatZinc except for float variables and float constraints.

-Yuck provides dedicated solvers for the following global MiniZinc constraints:
+Yuck provides dedicated solvers for the following global MiniZinc constraints and their reified counterparts:

 * all_different, all_different_except_0
 * at_least, at_most